-We are a group of practitioners, communicators and educators who are passionate about space and the contributions that space education can bring to young people.
+We are a group of scientists, practitioners, communicators and educators who are passionate about space and the contributions that space education can bring to young people.
 Scroll down to know more about us!

 University of Cardiff

 We are an ambitious and innovative university that was ranked 5th amongst UK universities in the 2014 Research Excellence Framework for quality and 2nd for impact.

 Driven by creativity and curiosity, we strive to fulfil our social, cultural and economic obligations to Cardiff, Wales, and the world.
 We work closely with schools and colleges to support young people’s learning so that they can achieve their potential.
 Thanks to our strategic partnerships with secondary schools, we run science and technology activities for schools that reach over 28,000 people.

 Science Made Simple (SMS)

 Science Made Simple (SMS) is an award-winning STEM outreach company based in Wales, UK with a track record of inspiring the next generation of scientists and engineers, and working as a bridge between researchers and the public.
 Our specialised science communication services reach 60,000 people a year in schools, festivals, and learning outside the classroom, providing public engagement experiences which help to break down barriers between formal learning and day-to-day living.
 We aim to bring science and engineering to all people, regardless of background.